KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/captcha.md

 GIVEN THAT I am on a screen with a captcha

-1. Keyboard for mobile & desktop

-    - GIVEN a user is navigating using a keyboard
+1. Scenario: Test keyboard actions

     - WHEN the user presses Tab, Arrow Keys, or Ctrl+Tab
         - THEN the focus must visibly move to the CAPTCHA button
     - WHEN the user presses Spacebar and or Enter
         - THEN the button is activated

-2. Desktop screenreader

-    - GIVEN a user is navigating with a mobile screen reader
+2. Scenario: Test mobile screen reader gestures

     - WHEN the user swipes to interactive elements
         - THEN focus must move sequentially to the CAPTCHA button
          - AND the screen reader must announce the state of the CAPTCHA button (e.g., enabled or disabled)
     - WHEN the user performs a double-tap gesture
         - THEN the CAPTCHA button must activate

-3. Mobile screenreader

-    - GIVEN screen reader user is navigating to the CAPTCHA
+3. Scenario: Test screen reader output on all devices

     - WHEN a screen reader reads the button
         - THEN its name should clearly describe its purpose, CAPTCHA
             - AND its role should be identified as a button or image button in iOS and as a button or "double tap to activate" in Android
             - AND its state (DISABLED/DIMMED) should be expressed if applicable

-4. Device OS Settings
+4. Scenario: Test device OS settings for text resize

     - Text resize: n/a